Hailed for "style and elegance" and "drama and rhetoric" (Strings Magazine), and

 them throughout the United States.
 Recent seasons have brought him to venues across four continents, performing as soloist and collaborator in London, Vienna, and Bogotá, as well as cities and towns across the United States, including recent premiere performances of British composer David Osbonís Cello Sonata, a cycle of Beethovenís Cello/Piano works across Europe and the United States, and an early performance of a co-commissioned concerto by British-American composer Richard Prior.
-In the upcoming year, he will be
+In the current season, he will be